patternfly/training-scenarios/react-components/toolbar-filter/step5.md

-One particular type of data toolbar item is called the `DataToolbarFilter`.
+One particular type of toolbar item is called the `ToolbarFilter`.
 When used, selected filters are displayed in chip groups below the toolbar.
-Placing any `DataToolbarFilter` inside of a toggle group makes the toolbar responsive.
+Placing any `ToolbarFilter` inside of a toggle group makes the toolbar responsive.

-Using a `DataToolbarFilter` requires three properties:
+Using a `ToolbarFilter` requires three properties:

 First is a managed array of selected filters called `chips` as strings or ReactNodes.